Faculty and Staff Resources

 It’s important to inform the person what you will be sharing and with whom.
 Demonstrate that you are open to questions and ensure they understand where their information will go next.

 Let them know that OCRTIX will contact them soon to invite them to a meeting to 1) learn more about what happened, and 2) provide information on relevant resources, rights, and options.
 Someone can meet with OCRTIX and share information at their pace.
 They can also have a support person attend any meetings or conversations with OCRTIX, and they have the right to ask questions before making decisions about taking formal action.
-CARE Services staff (Melissa and Mariah) can be with them and help answer questions before, during, and after any meeting.
+CARE Services staff can be with them and help answer questions before, during, and after any meeting.

 If you’re an instructor, you may be asked to provide academic supportive measures for one of your students at some point.
 Supportive measures are not formal accommodations based on a diagnosed disability and a student doesn’t need to be registered with the Student Access Center.
 Instead, these are individualized supports meant to help maintain and preserve someone’s access to their education after experiencing any kind of “sexual misconduct.”
 There’s also policy in the University Senate Rules and Regulations (USSR) formalizing an obligation to provide these supports for students impacted by sexual assault, intimate partner violence, dating violence, or stalking.